MM3-class/commerce-jacky/README.md

 Welcome to the E-Commerce project repository!
 This project is built using React and Redux, along with several other libraries and tools.
-It aims to provide a feature-rich e-commerce platform with a focus on a seamless user experience.
+It aims to provide a feature-rich e-commerce platform with a focus on a seamless user experience and dynamically no stock no render item and then stock less than 10 Pcs render warning message .

 ## Technologies Used